Deaths with a (known or suspected) racial element 2000 onwards

 Died after being stabbed repeatedly by 29-year-old Lee Shaw.
 Shaw had been at a party and was enraged when the taxi driver that he had booked to take him home in the early hours of the morning drove away without him because of his behaviour.
 He then took a kitchen knife and went out on to the street, encountering Dalbagh Malhi who was walking to a friend’s house, racially abusing him and attacking him.
 The fatal stab-wound pierced his heart and penetrated his liver.
 Shaw was sentenced to a minimum of 20 years for racially motivated murder in March 2013.

 A delivery driver who was found slumped behind the wheel of his vehicle in Easingwold with a single stab wound to the neck.
-He later died later in hospital from his injuries and police said they were investigating whether the murder was a racist attack.
+He later died later in hospital from his injuries.
+The police said they were investigating whether the murder was a racist attack.
 But although a witness said the attacker had earlier told her he might ‘do that P**i’, in court the CPS said it was not the crown’s case that he had been stabbed because he was a Pakistani and the defendant viewed him in a racist way.
 In May 2013, a 27-year-old man was jailed for life for murder.